Giakumis Kodogiannis

 Giakumis Georgios Kodogiannis Valencia (born April 13, 1992) is a Chilean former footballer who played as a forward.

 Career

-As a child, he was with El Esfuerzo of the Alejo Barrios Association, joining Santiago Wanderers youth system in 2008.
+As a child, Kodogiannis was with El Esfuerzo of the Alejo Barrios Association, joining Santiago Wanderers youth system in 2008.
 In addition, he was in the Premier Soccer Academy from Ohio, United States.
 In Chile he also played for Deportes Puerto Montt, Unión La Calera, San Luis and Deportes Limache.